 Tegucigalpa is the capital city of Honduras and is also the country's largest city.
 Tegucigalpa's major economic sources are commerce, construction, services, textiles, sugar, and tobacco.
 Honduras is in Central America, bordering the Caribbean Sea, between Guatemala and Nicaragua and bordering the Gulf of Fonseca (North Pacific Ocean), between El Salvador and Nicaragua.
 Subtropical in lowlands, temperate in mountains.
 Mostly mountains in interior, narrow coastal plains.
 The official language is Spanish.
 English is spoken by many officials and businesspeople.
 English is also widely spoken on the Bay Islands and the Caribbean coast, albeit with some local peculiarities and a heavy accent.
 The main religion is Christianity.
 The economy of Honduras is mainly based on agriculture.
 Honduras has extensive forest, marine, and mineral resources but the lack of arable land, and a small domestic market continue to impede economic progress in Honduras.
 Unemployment is estimated at above 25%.
+The security risk for expatriates in Honduras is high.
+Risks include opportunistic and violent crime, kidnapping (including expatriates), and murder (one of the highest murder rates in the world).
 The population in Tegucigalpa is 1.3 Mil (2014 est.), while the inflation rate is 6.23% (2014 est.).

 Cost Of Living